 4. Don’t pet a dog before going out

 Puppies get excited over anything.
 This is especially true when it comes to walks.
-Puppy will go nuts when he realizes you’re going out.
+A puppy will go nuts when he realizes you’re going out.
 It’s your job to calm him down either through your posture or by taking a quick break.
-This will help you prevent pulling to an extent but still, you can expect some pulling from puppy.
+This will help you prevent pulling to an extent but still, you can expect some pulling from the puppy.

 5. What to do if puppy pulls

-Best thing you can do in this case is to simply stop.
-Dog needs to realize it’s not going anywhere without you.
-Putting on breaks is not only important for leash training but dog’s discipline in general.
+The best thing you can do in this case is to simply stop.
+The dog needs to realize it’s not going anywhere without you.
+Putting on breaks is not only important for leash training but a dog’s discipline in general.
 It’s necessary for a puppy to behave according to your needs, not his.

 6. What to do if puppy lunges